project-oak/oak/docs/development.md

-The following command compiles the code for an example Oak Application from Rust to a WebAssembly module and then serializes it into a binary application configuration file `hello_world.bin` to be loaded to the Oak Server.
+The following command compiles the code for an example Oak Application from Rust to a WebAssembly module and then serializes it into a binary application configuration file `config.bin` to be loaded to the Oak Server.

 `./scripts/build_example hello_world`